bbdsoftware/metis-cluster-bootstraps/charts-modules/metis-apps-oam-defintions/README.md

 ## Configuration

-The following table lists the configurable parameters of the Metis-apps-oam chart and their default values.
+The following table lists the configurable parameters of the Metis-apps-oam-defintions chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |